 Sargent Shriver was a devout Catholic.
 Early on, there were many positive, Catholic influences in his life.
 The Shriver family often shared their summer vacations with Baltimore Cardinal James Gibbons.
-Gibbons was also Shriver's godfather, and deeply influenced him.
-In addition, Sarge's parents were engaged in the national Catholic discourse and launched Commonwealth Magazine, which is still in existence today.
+Gibbons was also Sarge's godfather, and deeply influenced him.
+In addition, Sarge's parents were engaged in the national Catholic discourse and launched CommonWealth Magazine, which still exists today.
 They also opened a Catholic bookstore, where Sarge spent afternoons working after school.
 In keeping with his Catholic beliefs, he spent his life promoting social justice and helping the poor and disadvantaged.

-In 1979, in a speech for the National Assembly of the Laity Conference at the University of Notre Dame, Sarge enthusiastically endorsed the new Pope (John Paul II), because he told the audience, we should not stand aside from the problems of the world or seek asylum in a monastery or convent, in the desert, or in any other retreat from the world.
-Quite the contrary, he insisted -- his message, in effect, was that people must get involved: "Christians are needed in politics, in the law, in medicine, in the marketplace ..."
+In 1979, in his Address to the National Assembly of the Laity Conference at the University of Notre Dame, Sarge enthusiastically endorsed the new Pope (John Paul II), because he told the audience, we should not stand aside from the problems of the world or seek asylum in a monastery or convent, in the desert, or in any other retreat from the world.
+Quite the contrary, he insisted - his message, in effect, was that people must get involved: "Christians are needed in politics, in the law, in medicine, in the marketplace ..."

 His spirituality can be understood on a more personal level through this opening prayer, which he gave at the beginning of 1997 Special Olympics Board of Directors meeting.
 He found the athletes of Special Olympics had a much greater purpose than the world was acknowledging, or aware of, and he worked tirelessly to make everyone on this earth aware of their human value.